 You can perform a location-based search and filter by hour, week, month, and year.

-Qwant is another privacy search engine oriented; it is developed to keep your search activities cookies-free.
+Qwant is another privacy-oriented search engine; it is designed to keep your search activity cookie-free.

-But, if you modify your search settings on Qwant, “proprietary” cookies will be set on your device to perform the followings:
+But, if you modify your search settings on Qwant, “proprietary” cookies will be set on your device to perform the following:

-• Remember your choice for specific actions on the website – e.g., closed popup, read messages, etc.
+Remember your choices for specific actions on the website – e.g., closing a pop-up, reading messages, etc.

-These cookies would last up to 6 months on your devices if you did not manually delete them.
-And they are only activated only when you use the Qwant website.
+These cookies remain on your devices for up to 6 months unless you delete them manually.
+And they are only active when you use the Qwant website.

-However, Qwant does use IP addresses for fraud detection, and you can perform a location-based search by selecting your target country from the available option on the SERP.
+However, Qwant does use IP addresses for fraud detection, and you can perform a location-based search by selecting your target country from the SERP options.

 Bing and the Qwant search engine crawler power its search results.

-FAQ – Best Search Engine Alternatives Than Google
+FAQ – Best Search Engine Alternatives to Google

 Is There a Better Search Engine Than Google?